Waste to electricity: an overview.

 How waste to energy plants work.

 Globally there are more than 300 waste-to-energy plants10.
-The primary focus is converting non-recyclable waste into our everyday heating or electricity.
+The primary focus is converting non-recyclable waste into our everyday electricity or heating.
 Let’s take a closer look at how they make the magic happen.

 Waste collection and preparation.